Physical Therapist Salary USA 2026: Complete Guide

 Options Available: Clinical leadership opportunities.
 Specialization development.
 Mentoring responsibilities.

-Financial Position: Solid financial security with expanding opportunities
+Financial Position: Solid security with expanding opportunities

 Late Career (Years 15+)